-LIST OF LA perments Implement and demonstrate the FIND-S algorithm for finding the most specific 1 hypothesis based on agiven set of training data samples.
+List of Ex periments 1 Implement and demonstrate the FIND-S algorithm for finding the most specific hypothesis based on agiven set of training data samples.
 Read the training data from a .CSV file.
-2 For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.
-Write a program to demonstrate the working of the decision tree based ID3 3 algorithm.
+2 For a given set of training data examples stored in a .CSV file, implement and demonstrate the Candidate-Elimination algorithm to output a description of the set of all hypotheses consistent withthe training examples.
+3 Write a program to demonstrate the working of the decision tree based ID3 algorithm.
 Use anappropriate data set for building the decision tree and apply this knowledge to classify a new sample.
-Exercises to solve the real-world problems using the following machine learning 4 methods: a) LinearRegression b) Logistic Regression c) Binary Classifier 5 Develop a program for Bias, Variance, Remove duplicates, Cross Validation 6 Write a program to implement Categorical Encoding, One-hot Encoding 7 Build an Artificial Neural Network by implementing the Back propagation algorithm and test thesame using appropriate data sets.
+Exercises to solve the real-world problems using the following machine learning methods: a) 4 LinearRegression b) Logistic Regression c) Binary Classifier 5 Develop a program for Bias, Variance, Remove duplicates, Cross Validation 6 Write a program to implement Categorical Encoding, One-hot Encoding 7 Build an Artificial Neural Network by implementing the Back propagation algorithm and test thesame using appropriate data sets.
 8 Write a program to implement k-Nearest Neighbor algorithm to classify the iris data set.
 Print bothcorrect and wrong predictions.
-Implement the non-parametric Locally Weighted Regression algorithm in order to fit 9 data points.
+9 Implement the non-parametric Locally Weighted Regression algorithm in order to fit data points.
 Select appropriate data set for your experiment and draw graphs.
-Assuming a set of documents that need to be classified, use the naïve Bayesian 10 Classifier model to perform this task.
+10 Assuming a set of documents that need to be classified, use the naïve Bayesian Classifier model to perform this task.
 Built-in Java classes/API can be used to write the program.
 Calculate the accuracy, precision, and recall for your data set.
-Apply EM algorithm to cluster a Heart Disease Data Set.
-Use the same data set for 11 clustering using k-Means algorithm.
+11 Apply EM algorithm to cluster a Heart Disease Data Set.
+Use the same data set for clustering using k-Means algorithm.
 Compare the results of these two algorithms and comment on the quality of clustering.
-You can add Java/Python ML library 11 clustering using k-Means algorithm.
-Compare the results of these two algorithms and

-Deput intent of computer science and Engineering 12 Exploratory Data Analysis for Classification using Pandas or Matplotlib.
+You can add Java/PythonML library classes/API in the program.
+12 Exploratory Data Analysis for Classification using Pandas or Matplotlib.
 Write a Python program to construct a Bayesian network considering medical data.
-13 Use this model to demonstrate the diagnosis of heart patients using standard Heart Disease Data Set.
-14 Write a program to Implement Support Vector Machines and Principle Component Analysis.
+Use this 13 model to demonstrate the diagnosis of heart patients using standard Heart Disease Data Set.
+14 Write a program to Implement Support Vector Machines and PrincipleComponent Analysis.
 15 Write a program to Implement Principle Component Analysis.